Bells

 The six historic bells in the northern Roman Tower

 Six of the historic bells at St. Stephen’s Cathedral hang in a huge wooden belfry, parts of which date back to the Middle Ages.
-The belfry, together with the bells hanging in it, survived the cathedral fire because the northern Roman Tower did not catch fire.
-The bells ring out as soloists after evening prayer from Thursday to Sunday, and together or in combination on Saturdays and Sundays before vespers at 5 p.m.
-These bells are of great historical and musical value.
+Both belfry and bells survived the cathedral fire because this part did not catch fire.
+The bells are rung individually after evening prayer from Thursday to Sunday and alltogether on Saturdays and Sundays before vespers at 5 p.m.
+These bells are of great historic and musical value.

 1. ‘Kantnerin’